avelino/awesome-go/README.md

 - [roumon](https://github.com/becheran/roumon) - Monitor current state of all active goroutines via a command line interface.
 - [rts](https://github.com/galeone/rts) - RTS: response to struct.
 Generates Go structs from server responses.
 - [typex](https://github.com/dtgorski/typex) - Examine Go types and their transitive dependencies, alternatively export results as TypeScript value objects (or types) declaration.
+- [podinfo](https://github.com/stefanprodan/podinfo) - Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
+Podinfo is used by CNCF projects like Flux and Flagger for end-to-end testing and workshops

 **[⬆ back to top](#contents)**